DreamOfTheRedChamber/system-design-interviews/scenario_tinyurl/follow-up.md

     - [Geo location sharding key](#geo-location-sharding-key)

 # What if disallowing same long urls mapped to different short urls (similar allow user to define customized urls)

+## Avoid duplication
-* Before insert random url into database.
+* Option1: Before insert random url into database.
 Check whether it exists within database, if not then insert.
+And build index on shortUrl for faster search.
+However, index building could be an expensive operation.
+* Option2: Use bloomfilter to check whether a url already exists within the dictionary.
+* Option3: Client could cache the short url after the first request.
+* Option4: Put longUrl => shortUrl map in the cache for several days.
+This could make sure that the same short url will be returned during this time.

 ## Sharding solutions